nielsbasjes/yauaa/README.md

 Performance
 ===========
 On my i7 system I see a speed ranging from 500 to 4000 useragents per second (depending on the length and ambiguities in the useragent).
-On average the speed is above 1000 per second or <1ms each.
+On average the speed is around 1000 per second or ~1ms each.
 A LRU cache is in place that does over 1M per second if they are in the cache.

 Output from the benchmark ( [using this code](benchmarks/src/main/java/nl/basjes/parse/useragent/benchmarks/AnalyzerBenchmarks.java) ):